 We will document internal compliance with NIS2 via dedicated management controls and functionality for auditing critical suppliers.

-About NIS 2 Directive or NIS2 framework
+About the NIS2 Directive or NIS2 framework

 The NIS 2 Directive, also referred to as the NIS2 framework, is a European Union regulation aimed at enhancing cybersecurity across the bloc.
 Here's a breakdown of the key points: